 We are on the south-east corner of Avenue Road and Davenport Road above the TD Bank and are walking distance from the Rosedale, Bay and Bloor-Yonge subway stations.
 To view a map, click here

-There is metered parking on Davenport Road and two Green P’s nearby.
+There is limited metered parking on Davenport Road and parking lots in Yorkville.